Workplace stress is one of the top five stressors for men.

 • Start by first identifying the main task and then define the different steps needed to achieve the task.

-• After breaking it down, prioritize and assign timelines for each of the smaller tasks so that we can better manage our time and stay on track.
+• After breaking it down, prioritize and assign timelines for each of the smaller tasks so that you can better manage your time and stay on track.

 Our article on building daily habits includes more information on setting SMART goals.